eth-cscs/sarus/doc/config/mpi-hook.rst

 * ``MPI_LIBS``: Colon separated list of full paths to the host's libraries that will substitute the container's libraries.
-The ABI compatibility check is performed by comparing the version numbers specified in the libraries' file names as follows:
+The ABI compatibility check is performed by comparing the version numbers specified in the libraries' file names according to the specifications selected with the variable ``MPI_COMPATIBILITY_TYPE``

+* ``MPI_COMPATIBILITY_TYPE``: Option for the ABI compatibility check, must be one of ``major``, ``full``, ``strict``.
+The checks performed for the compatibility in each case are the following:

+  * ``major``

+    - The major numbers (first from the left) must be present and equal.

+    This is equivalent to checking that the ``soname`` of the libraries are the same.

+  * ``full``

-      - The major numbers (first from the left) must be equal.
+    - The major numbers (first from the left) must be present and equal.

-      - The host's minor number (second from the left) must be greater or equal to the container's minor number.
+    - The host's minor number (second from the left) must be present and greater or equal to the container's minor number.
 In case the minor number from the container is greater than the host's minor number, the hook will print a warning but will proceed in the attempt to let the container application run.

-      - If the host's library name does not contain the version numbers or contains only the major version number, the missing numbers are assumed to be zero.
+  * ``strict``

+    - The major numbers (first from the left) must be present and equal.

+    - The host's minor number (second from the left) must be present and equal to the container's minor number.

   This compatibility check is in agreement with the MPICH ABI version number schema.